jsheaven/validalli/README.md

   language: 'fr',
 }

-const validationState = await validate<NewPageModel>(someFormState, {
+// in default mode, validation stops with the first error that occurs const validationState = await validate<NewPageModel>(someFormState, {
   sitePath: isSlugCorrect, // one or more validator function can be passed via Array
   language: isLanguageSupported,